mjsaify/javascript-backend/README.md

 ## JavaScript Backend
-This repository contains JavaScript backend written in Expresss.js with production best practices
+This repository contains JavaScript backend written in Expresss.js with production grade practices